frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 There was a guy in class once who heard a professor say certain things that he thought were not quite right and were a bit insulting to the Church and to moral teaching.

 He put up his hand and said: 'Well, sir, I think what you\'re saying is not quite to the point.
-I think the reality is more like this, this and this.'
+I think the reality is more like this, this, and this.'

 The professor got very annoyed with this impertinent student, more or less, and said, 'How dare you?
 You come and see me in my room after class.'

 The guy was very disappointed at the bad reaction of the teacher.
 He says, 'Now I\'m in big trouble.
 He might throw me out of the class.
 He might not allow me to do the exam.
-He might throw me out of the faculty.'
+He might throw me out of the Faculty.'

 Then he remembered a phrase from Scripture, where Our Lord said, "Do not fear when you are brought before governors and princes on my account...because I will place on your lips what needs to be said at that moment" (Matt.
 10:17,19).